Container Security in 2026: Best Practices for Kubernetes Clusters (Cybersecurity 2026)

 Q11: What is "Just-in-Time" Pod execution?

-Just-in-Time (JIT) Access: The Ultimate Solution for Least Privilege involves creating pods only when they are needed to handle a specific request or batch job and then immediately destroying them.
+just-in-time access solutions involves creating pods only when they are needed to handle a specific request or batch job and then immediately destroying them.
 By ensuring that infrastructure only exists for the duration of its task, you drastically reduce your permanent attack surface and prevent the accumulation of stagnant "zombie" resources.

 Q12: Can AI detect "Lateral Movement" between pods?